colatt/WifiGarageDoor/README.md

 5. Copy and paste the above code into your new ino file and plug in your board using your micro usb cord to your computer
 6. Make sure you have the correct COM port selected which is basically the usb port your board is plugged into.
 Select Tools -> Port -> Then select the Port you think your board is on (if the first one doesn't work try another)
 7. Set upload speed, go to Tools -> Upload Speed -> Select 115200
+8. Set your Wifi SSID and Password in the code
+9. Download the Blynk app on your phone
+10. Create
 8. Upload the code to the board, go to Sketch -> Upload